riverrun/phauxth/UPGRADE_v2.md

 ### Session and token authentication

+* Phauxth.Token module now defines a behaviour which you can use to define your own token implementation
+  * the Phauxth.PhxToken module provides an example of using this behaviour with Phoenix tokens
+* Phauxth.Authenticate for tokens (Phauxth.Authenticate, method: :token)
+is now Phauxth.AuthenticateToken
 * Phauxth.Authenticate does not check the session expiry value
   * the session expiry value can be checked in the `get_by/1` function in the user context
-* Phauxth.Authenticate for tokens (Phauxth.Authenticate, method: :token)
-is now Phauxth.AuthenticateToken
-  * there is no token implementation
-    * the Phauxth.Token module defines a behaviour which you can use to define your own token implementation
-      * the Phauxth.PhxToken module provides an example of using this behaviour

 ### Login